 A Moral and Biblical Case Against Alcohol

-This past Wednesday was my 52nd birthday.
-Years ago I had looked forward to having birthday drinks in bars.
-Nowadays I consider myself a teetotaler.
+Years ago, I looked forward to having drinks.
+Nowadays, I consider myself a teetotaler.
 I’ve seen firsthand the devastation alcoholic beverages can bring.

-• Lot had incest with his two daughters producing races of people that caused future problems for Israel.
+- Lot had incest with his two daughters and produced races of people that caused future problems for Israel.
 (Genesis 19:30-38)

-• Belshazzar drank from temple treasures and lost his kingdom as well as his life.
+- Belshazzar drank from temple treasures and lost his kingdom and his life.
 (Daniel 5:30)

-Many will argue, “But Jesus drank wine!”
+Some will argue, “But Jesus drank wine!”
 One person emailed me claiming “the wine Christ made from water [in John chapter 2] was not grape juice.”
-On the contrary.
-The wine drunk in Biblical times was often unfermented (Hebrew word “tîyrôsh”) and diluted with water.
+On the contrary, the wine drunk in Bible times was often unfermented (Hebrew word “tîyrôsh”) and diluted with water.
 It had far less alcohol content than most of the wine manufactured today.

-It should also be pointed out new wine takes up to eight weeks to ferment.
-I can’t imagine Jesus instantly adding alcohol to wine.
-Otherwise He would have produced approximately 180 gallons of a destructive drug to launch a new marriage with slurring lips and staggering feet.
+New wine takes up to eight weeks to ferment.
+Therefore, I can’t imagine Jesus instantly adding alcohol to wine.
+Otherwise He would have produced approximately 160 gallons of a destructive drug to launch a new marriage with slurring lips and staggering feet.
 The Lord would violate His own Word by doing that (see Leviticus 10:9-10, Habakkuk 2:15; Luke 12:45-46, and 1 Corinthians 6:9-10).

-A fellow missionary recently told me about a time he visited Spain and drank one glass of wine at somebody’s house.
-Afterwards he noticed it took away his spiritual discernment and for a while felt totally lost.
-I remain convinced nothing good comes from drinking booze especially for those aspiring to be in Christian leadership.
+A fellow missionary told me he visited Spain and drank one glass of wine at somebody’s house.
+Afterward, he noticed it took away his spiritual discernment.
+For a while, he felt totally lost.
+I remain convinced nothing good comes from drinking booze, especially for those aspiring to be in Christian leadership.
 1 Timothy 3 warns against bishops and deacons “given to wine.”
 Romans 14:21 says, “It is good neither to eat meat nor drink wine nor do anything by which your brother stumbles or is offended or is made weak.”

-Instead of looking for loopholes to justify moderate drinking, I exhort all sipping saints reading this to sincerely seek the Lord as to whether or not He wants you drinking alcohol at all.
+Instead of looking for loopholes to justify moderate drinking, I exhort all sipping saints reading this to sincerely seek the Lord as to whether or not He wants you drinking alcohol.
 Would you be willing to give that up if He asked you to?
 Isn’t being filled with the Holy Spirit enough?